Creature — Zombie Fungus

 At the beginning of your upkeep, put a spore counter on Deathspore Thallid.

-Remove three spore counters from Deathspore Thallid: Put a 1/1 green Saproling creature token into play.
+Remove three spore counters from Deathspore Thallid: Create a 1/1 green Saproling creature token.

 Sacrifice a Saproling: Target creature gets -1/-1 until end of turn.